QuentinRa/blog.quentinra.dev/tools/unity/index.md

 <details class="details-e">
 <summary>Canvas</summary>

 Create a **canvas** (UI > Canvas), this is a component used to store every UI components.
-You may switch to 2D to make your life easier.
+You may switch to 2D, as it will make your life easier.

 * load a background
   * create a new ui > image